Applying to Dartmouth’s MPH and MS Programs

 Eligibility Requirements

-Applicants interested in Dartmouth's Master of Public Health or MS in Healthcare Research program must fulfill the following criteria:
+Applicants interested in Dartmouth's Master of Public Health (MPH) or MS programs at the Geisel School of Medicine must fulfill the following criteria:

 - No prior work experience is required; however, work experience, community service experience, and/or volunteer experience are encouraged.